-The Program is staffed by an accomplished group of attorneys, who have prior experience in the nation’s leading Supreme Court practices and civil rights organizations, and hold clinical faculty appointments at Harvard and Northwestern law schools.
+The Program is staffed by an accomplished group of attorneys who have prior experience in the nation’s leading Supreme Court practices and civil rights organizations, with some holding clinical faculty appointments at Harvard, Northwestern, and UCLA law schools.
 Collectively, our attorneys have argued multiple appeals before the U.S. Supreme Court, litigated in all of the federal circuits, and argued in many state supreme courts.

 Major Victories